QuakeMigrate/SeisLoc/README.md

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
-For industry usage please contact [cmscanning.Collaboration](cmscanning.Collaboration@gmail.com).